ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/5_import_automation.md

 - Schema mit voller URL auf GitHub bereitstellen
 --->

 This chapter describes what is required to create a minimal automation plug-in.
-Please read [Create your first plugin]({% link docs/getting_started/2_first_plugin.md %}) before, as it extends the information from there.
+Please read [Create your first plug-in]({% link docs/getting_started/2_first_plugin.md %}) before, as it extends the information from there.

 ## IImportAutomation
-Represents a custom import automation provided as part of a plugin.
+Represents a custom import automation provided as part of a plug-in.
 Custom import automations substitute the full Auto Importer import pipeline with custom logic and are available as import sources in an import plan configuration.

 ```c#
 using Zeiss.PiWeb.Import.Sdk.Modules.ImportAutomation;